 Bridge mechanismZero new infrastructureSubprocess

-Fault toleranceMCP’s subprocess model handles cross-language riskEmpty envelope + independent operation
+Fault toleranceMCP’s subprocess model handles cross-language riskEmpty envelope + decoupled audit logging

 None of these five decisions were ideal.
 Each was the least bad option the constraints allowed.